sumbach/modern-cljs/doc/tutorial-19.md

 # Tutorial 19 - Livin' On the Edge

-In the [previous tutorial][1] we afforded two topics:
+In the [previous tutorial][1] we focused on two topics:

-* the adoption of the [pieggieback][2] lib to improve the bREPLing experience with CLJS;
+* adopting the [pieggieback][2] lib to improve the bREPL experience with CLJS;
-* the introduction of the [lein profiles][3] concept in the `project.clj` file to support a better separation of concerns during the lifecycle of a CLS/CLJS mixed project.
+* introducing the [lein profiles][3] concept in `project.clj` to support a better separation of concerns during the lifecycle of a CLS/CLJS mixed project.

 ## Introduction

-When you start using a lib implemented by others, you can easily end up with few misunderstandings of its use or even with some unexpected issues.
+When you start using a lib implemented by others, you can easily end up with a few misunderstandings of its use or even with some unexpected issues.
 In these cases the first thing you should do is to browse and read its documentation.
-As you know, one problem with open source software regards the corresponding documentation which is frequently minimal, if not absent, outdated or requiring a level of comprehension of the details which you still have to grasp.
+As you know, one common problem with open source software regards documentation, which is frequently minimal, if not absent, outdated or requiring a level of comprehension of the details which you still have to grasp.

-Likely, most of the CLJ/CLJS open source libs are hosted on [github][27] which offers an amazing support for collaboration and social coding.
-Even if only few CLJ/CLJS libs have an extensive documentation and/or an associated mailing-list for submitting dubts and questions, every CLJ/CLJS lib hosted on github is supported by an articulated, although easy, issue and version control management systems.
-Those two systems help a lot in managing almost any distributed and remote collaboration requirements.
+Likely, most of the CLJ/CLJS open source libs are hosted on [GitHub][27] which offers amazing support for collaboration and social coding.
+Even if only a few CLJ/CLJS libs have extensive documentation and/or an associated mailing-list for submitting bug reports and questions, every CLJ/CLJS lib hosted on GitHub is supported by a sophisticated, although easy, issue and version control management system.
+Those two systems help a lot in managing almost any distributed and remote collaboration environment.

 This tutorial is composed of two parts:

 * *Livin' on the edge*.
-In this part we're going to update the dependencies of a set of libs which the `modern-cljs` depends on;
+In this part we're going to update the dependencies of a set of libs on which the `modern-cljs` depends;
 * *A Survival guide*.
-In this part we're going to see what to do when the responsiveness of the owner of a lib for which we have submitted a pull request is not compatible with our project schedule or when she/he does not accept to merge into the master branch.
+In this part we're going to see what to do when the owner of a lib on which we depend is not sufficiently responsive in responding to and merging to pull requests.

 ## Livin' on the edge